stefpeschel/NetCoMi/readme.md

 Let’s improve the visualization by changing the following arguments:

-- `repulsion = 0.8`: Place the nodes further apart
+- `repulsion = 0.8`: Place the nodes further apart.
-- `rmSingles = TRUE`: Single nodes are removed
+- `rmSingles = TRUE`: Single nodes are removed.
 - `labelScale = FALSE` and `cexLabels = 1.6`: All labels have equal size
-  and are enlarged to improve readability of small node’s labels
+  and are enlarged to improve readability of small node’s labels.
 - `nodeSizeSpread = 3` (default is 4): Node sizes are more similar if
   the value is decreased.
 This argument (in combination with `cexNodes`) is useful to enlarge small nodes while keeping the size of big nodes.
+- `hubBorderCol = "darkgray"`: Change border color for a better readability of the node labels.

 ``` r
 plot(props_pears,